Bicester Airfield: Bicester Heritage

-In 2012, further plans for housing were also refused permission by Cherwell District Council.
-In March 2013 Bicester Airfield was acquired from the MOD by Bicester Motion Limited with the aim of developing the UK's first business park dedicated to historic motoring and aviation.
-Bicester Heritage aim to bring together the UK's cottage industry of specialists in order to promote not just the preservation but, specifically, the use of vintage aeroplanes and motor cars.
+In March 2013 Bicester Airfield was acquired from the Ministry of Defence by Bicester Motion Limited which has created the UK's first business park dedicated to historic motoring and aviation, named Bicester Heritage.
+Bicester Heritage aims to bring together the UK's cottage industry of automotive specialists in order to promote not just the preservation but, specifically, the use of historic motor cars.